The International Waterbird Census (IWC) is an on-site monitoring programme of waterbird numbers, coordinated since 1967 by Wetlands International.

-The objectives of IWC are to:
+The objectives of the IWC are to:

-You can also download the count form of the "Waterbirds Mediterranean" network and adapt it for your own your country.
+You can download the count form of the Mediterranean Waterbirds Network (MWN) and adapt it for your own your country.

 Photo credits: © T. Galewski